-Every day more investors are using alternative strategies to generate income given the low income that bonds provide.
+Every day more investors are using alternative strategies to generate income since the income from bonds is still relatively low.

-Small business and real estate are among the most popular choices now given the opportunities and ease of entry.
+Small business and real estate are among the most popular alternative investments now given the opportunities and ease of entry for each.

-There are many types of small businesses and many types of real estate.
-Since low capital online businesses are the often focus for individuals establishing a small business nowadays, and one where I have the most experience, that will be the focus of this post, as opposed to high capital local brick and mortar businesses.
+There are many types of small businesses and many types of real estate investments.
+Since low capital online businesses are the often focus for individuals establishing a small business nowadays, and one where I have the most experience, that will be the focus of this post, as opposed to high capital local brick and mortar businesses, or startups that require funding.
 Likewise, real estate rental properties are popular for the income they provide so we’ll focus on real rentals for comparison to business ownership in this post.

 Define Your Goals for Owning a Business Vs Real Estate

-Then, define how much capital you want to allocate toward it.
+Then, define how much capital you want to allocate toward the endeavor.